Aprendemos el arte de la negociación con Todd Caponi

 Brian Ford (00:10):

-Bright Dickson (00:32):
+Bright Dixon (00:32):

 Hey Brian.
 I am doing great.
-When it comes to personal finances, there's always an element of negotiation that takes place both emotionally and financially, whether you're making a big purchase or working out a family budget.
-And that's why I'm really excited about today's show.
+When it comes to personal finances, there's always an element of negotiation that takes place both emotionally and financially, whether you're making a big purchase or working on a family budget, and that's why I'm really excited about today's show.
 We'll be joined by Todd Caponi, a sales and negotiation expert who calls himself a nerd for all things behavioral science and history.
 I think he's going to fit right in here, Brian.
-His methodology is focused on how and why transparency and honesty are the keys to successful negotiation.

 Brian Ford (01:05):